 The Middleburg Film Festival offers four days of fantastic films in a spectacular setting, only 30 minutes from Dulles International Airport and just one hour from Washington, D.C.
-A carefully curated selection of narrative and documentary films screen in intimate theatre venues, followed by fascinating Q and A’s with world-renowned filmmakers, actors, and other special guests.
-The films include festival favorites, world premieres, first-class foreign films, and Academy Award contenders.
+A carefully curated selection of narrative and documentary films screen in intimate theatre environments, followed by fascinating Q and A's with world-renowned filmmakers, actors, and other special guests.
+The films include festival favorites, world and regional premieres, first-class foreign films, and Oscar contenders.

-Festival attendees can also experience the natural beauty, food, wine, and warm hospitality of Middleburg during morning hikes and horseback rides through the glorious Piedmont countryside… at late afternoon wine-tastings at local vineyards... strolling through the historic town… and engaging in casual conversations with filmmakers while enjoying the best of Virginia cuisine at local restaurants.
+Festival attendees can also experience the natural beauty, food, wine, and warm hospitality of Middleburg during morning hikes and horseback rides through the glorious Piedmont countryside… wine tastings at local vineyards... strolling and shopping along historic Main Street … and enjoying delicious cuisine and beverages at local restaurants.

 Meet the Board of Directors, Board of Advisors, and Strategic Partners - click here.

 I want to personally invite you to join me Oct.
-18-21, 2018, to see a carefully curated selection of films in a truly spectacular setting.
-The Middleburg Film Festival is an exciting opportunity to celebrate two of my favorite things by bringing the best in independent film right here to the town I love.
+15 - 18, 2020, to experience fantastic films in a truly spectacular setting.
+The Middleburg Film Festival celebrates two of my favorite things through bringing the best in independent film right here to the town I love.

-As an avid filmgoer and film producer, I’ve seen over and over the power of films.
-Movies have a rare and magical ability to inspire, to educate, to engage and entertain.
-They lift us up out of our everyday lives, help us see others’ points of view, and build new bridges of empathy and understanding.
+As an avid filmgoer and film producer, I've seen over and over the power of films.
+Movies have a rare and magical ability to inspire, educate, engage, and entertain.
+They lift us up out of our everyday lives, help us see others' points of view, and build new bridges of empathy and understanding.